smcconaha/my-pseudocode/pseudocode.md

 Put the aeropress filter in the filter cap and screw it clockwise on the brew chamber.

-Pour *at least* two cups of water in the water pitcher but *no more* than 8 cups.
-Press power *button* followed by temperature control *increment* button until the screen read 175 degrees *if* it reads higher then *decrement* down to 175 degrees.
+Pour *at least* 0.6 liters of water in the electric pitcher but *no more* than 1.7 liters.
+Press power *button* followed by temperature control *increment* button until the screen reads 175 degrees *if* it reads higher then *decrement* down to 175 degrees.

 Place the aeropress on the scale, zero the scale, and weigh out 16 grams of coffee beans directly into the brew chamber, *if* I weigh too much, I put them back in the bag of coffee *else if* I weigh too little, I add more coffee to the scale, *else* I proceed to the next step.